Our Whale Shark Adventure on the Ningaloo Reef

 The swell got bigger as we made our way out.

-The crew were great about it and gave her some fresh ginger but it didn’t seem to help.
+The crew gave Annabel some fresh ginger but it didn’t seem to help at all.

 As quick as a flash a Whale shark had been spotted close by.